Merchant Credit Card Acceptance Policy

 Who Must Comply

-All individuals and departments that collect credit card payments or process, store or transmit cardholder data or plan to outsource the process, storage or transmission of cardholder data must comply fully with this policy.
+All individuals and departments that collect credit card payments or process, store or transmit cardholder data or plan to outsource the process.

-It should be noted that while accepting credit cards is a convenience for customers, it also entails legal/financial risk for the University and requires substantial compliance activities.
+Credit card acceptance is a convenience but it also entails legal/financial risk for the University and requires substantial compliance activities.
 Before requesting a merchant account, departments should consider the risks and responsibilities associated with accepting credit cards, as well as payment alternatives.

-The basic accounting and control element for credit card collection is the Merchant ID.
-The ID is an account established with the University’s credit card processor to uniquely identify and track credit/debit cards sales and processing fees for a department or program within a department.
-Merchant ID’s are approved and assigned by the Office of Treasury Operations (see below).
+A Merchant Identification Number (MID) is an account established with the University’s credit card processor and bank to uniquely identify and track credit/debit card sales and processing fees.
+MID’s are approved and assigned by the Office of Treasury Operations.

-The department requesting the Merchant ID must identify a single individual who shall be responsible for compliance with this policy.
+The department requesting the Merchant ID must identify an individual who shall be responsible for reporting and for compliance with this policy.
 Changes to responsible parties must be reported to the Treasury Office.

 1. Ongoing Merchant ID:

-1. Review the Application for Merchant ID form available from Treasury Operations, to understand the types of information required for merchant set up.
+a.
+Request an Application for Merchant ID form, to understand the types of information required for merchant set up.

-1. All Merchant account requests must be signed by a Dean or Vice-President on behalf of his/her department.
+a.
+All Merchant account requests must be signed by a Dean or Vice-President for his/her department.

-2. Signed acceptance of Fordham University Credit Card Policy
+- Signed acceptance for Fordham University Credit card policy

 The Office of Treasury Operations is responsible for determining into which of the University’s bank accounts, credit card collections will be deposited.